CMS-TYPO3-Wordpress/gtd/Documentation/Administrator/Index.rst

 #.
 Create a usergroup for gtd, maybe it is good to create a testuser
 #.
 Include the static Template
 #.
 Configure the Template
+#.
+Add the two Cronjobs to the Scheduler

 configuration options: